martinstacey/ArduinoConcepts/README.md

 # ArduinoConcepts
 A group of Arduino Beginner Concepts
 Really Simple Arduino Concepts to start using Arduino.
+Starting with simple light signals to a bit more complex scenarios